Conor-Miller9276/Conor-Miller9276.github.io/_pages/index.md

 excerpt: "Game Developer"
 intro:
-  - excerpt: 'These are the projects i have worked on'
+  - excerpt: 'These are the projects i have worked on.'
 feature_row:
   - image_path: /assets/images/MS Home New.png
     alt: "placeholder image 1"